Biplane fighter aces

 With the flight training behind him, Tinker drew an assignment to the cruiser USS San Francisco to fly reconnaissance floatplanes.

 His naval career ended when he got into several brawls.
-The Navy dissolved his commission and he was out on the street.
+The Navy dissolved his commission in 1935 and he was out on the street.
 Tinker then signed up as a Third Mate on a Standard Oil Tanker working in the Gulf of Mexico.

 On 14 March, Tinker took off in an I-15 (CA-056) from Guadalajara.
 During the two-hour mission he claimed one CR.32 before landing at Valencia.